 One is the proposal that teachers in the public schools be employed by the municipal government rather than by the central government.
 If implemented, the proposal will lead to a worsening in teachers' working conditions and to a widening of the gaps between the teachers employed in affluent communities in the central area of the country and those employed in poor communities in peripheral areas.
-As is well-known, women constitute 80% of elementary school teachers and 63% of high school teachers; the variations and vicissitudes of the budgets of local governments will threaten to debase the already declining status of the teaching profession.

-Another damaging measure proposed for 2002 is the postponement for three years of the implementation of a law enacted in 2000 mandating that employees of temp agencies receive the same working conditions as regular employees in the workplace, from the first day of work, and that after nine months of work they become employees of the workplace [rather than the temp agency].
+Another is the postponement for three years of the implementation of a law enacted in 2000 mandating that employees of temp agencies receive the same working conditions as regular employees in the workplace, from the first day of work, and that after nine months of work they become employees of the workplace [rather than the temp agency].